-I enjoy teaching this qualification due to its broad nature, it allows the students to develop an interest that they perhaps didn’t know they had or explored, or even knew existed.
+I enjoy teaching this qualification due to its broad nature, it allows the students to develop an interest that they perhaps didn’t know they had or hadn't explored, or even knew existed.
 Students can investigate a variety of fashion-based roles without confining them to a particular avenue.

 UAL Awarding Body qualifications are flexible, in what ways does this benefit students?

-It benefits the students by giving them an opportunity to build interest in a variety of fashion outcomes.
+It benefits the students by giving them an opportunity to build interests in a variety of fashion outcomes.
 The course structure enables the teacher to be flexible in their delivery, making the units within the specification work around their teaching.
-Units can be re-ordered so that the qualification’s content can reflect what is happening within the industry, which in turn ensures the course is aware of any current developments.
+Units can be re-ordered so that the qualification’s content can reflect what is happening within industry, which in turn ensures the course is aware of any current developments.

 As a teacher of UAL’s Fashion Business and Retail qualifications, what sets them apart from other similar qualifications?